 - Make sure that you utilise phone click to call hyperlinks.
 Users on mobile devices now expect to click on a phone number and it automatically opens to their phone app.

 - Use google fonts that are compatible with mobile device apps and browsers.

 - Use images that can scale for mobile device apps and browsers.

 - Make links accessible

 - Use high contrast designs.
 With mobile users conscious of battery life and screen brightness, keeping your designs high contrast will mean better readability.

 - Minify your code to prevent clipping.
 Gmail and Yahoo clip emails over 100kb (not including image file sizes), so keeping your files lean is useful.

 Is your email marketing performing?

-Get in contact to learn how your business can optimise your customer experiences with our email marketing services.
+Book your session today to learn how your business can boost conversions, increase customer retention and optimise your customer experiences with email marketing.

 |John King, Digital Marketing Technologist, Speedwell